 This jumble of spices often includes coriander, cumin, and fennel seeds, which are coarsely crushed and stirred into finely chopped toasted pistachios, hazelnuts, and/or almonds.
 Sesame seeds, dried mint and either Marash or Aleppo pepper often round out the mix.

-There are no hard and fast rules about dukkah’s ingredients, since each cook favors his or her own version.
+There are no hard and fast rules about dukkah’s ingredients, since each cook favors their own version.

 You can make your own dukkah blend based on the spices mentioned above, or you can buy it.
 Look for it at Trader Joe’s or order it from few mail order spice companies.